Quadratic coefficients of Goulden-Rattan character polynomials: Proof of main result

 \subsection{Three bijections}

 \paragraph{The first bijection between $X_k$ and $T_k^{\odd}$.} We start from a map $m \in X_{k}$.
-As the set of special edges we select all edges of the vertex $b_1$.
 Recall that we have assumed that $\degg(b_1)$ is odd.
-The ends of the special edges at the vertex $b_1$ have no assigned direction and the other ends have assigned the counterclockwise boundary direction.
+All edges connecting a vertex $b_1$ to white vertices, have the counterclockwise boundary direction assigned at the vertices $w_1, w_2$.
+The choice of directions is correct because $m$ is a bipartite graph.
 We apply the edge sliding to the map $m$.
 Then we change the colour of the black vertex $b_1$ to white and its name to $w_3$, and the name of the vertex $b_2$ to $b$.
 Of course, the degree of the vertex $w_3$ does not change and is odd.
 In addition, $w_3\rightarrow w_1$ and $w_3\rightarrow w_2$, because any map from the set $X_{k}$ has at least one edge between each pair of the vertices of different colours.
 We obtain a map from the set $T_{k}^{\odd}$.
 (At all times one of the edges is selected as the root.)
 Moreover, each map from the set $T_{k}^{\odd}$ can be produced in this way.
 Such a transformation is a bijection between the set $X_k$ and the set $T_k^{\odd}$, since the edge sliding is reversible. \cref{fig:rysodd} shows an example of this bijection for $k=5$.
 Thus

 \paragraph{The second bijection between $X_k$ and $T_k^{\even}$.} We start from a map $m \in X_{k}$.
-As the set of special edges we take all edges of the vertex $b_2$.
 Recall that we have assumed that $\degg(b_2)$ is even.
-The ends of the special edges at the vertex $b_2$ have no assigned direction and the other ends have assigned the counterclockwise boundary direction.
+All edges connecting a vertex $b_1$ to white vertices, have the counterclockwise boundary direction assigned at the vertices $w_1, w_2$.
+The choice of directions is correct because $m$ is a bipartite graph.
 We apply the edge sliding to the map $m$.
 Then we change the colour of the black vertex $b_2$ to white and its name to $w_3$, and the name of the vertex $b_1$ to $b$.
 Of course, the degree of the vertex $w_3$ does not change and is even.
 In addition, $w_3\rightarrow w_1$ and $w_3\rightarrow w_2$, because any map from the set $X_{k}$ has at least one edge between each pair of the vertices of different colours.
 We obtain a map from the set $T_{k}^{\even}$.
 (At all times one of the edges is selected as the root.)
 Moreover, each map from the set $T_{k}^{\even}$ can be produced.
 Such a transformation is a bijection between the set $X_k$ and the set $T_k^{\even}$, since the edge sliding is reversible. \cref{fig:ryseven} shows an example of this bijection for $k=5$.
 Thus